It’s time for parents to abandon the old adage that kids “deserve a good spanking” every once in a while.

 “Research shows that kids exposed to toxic stress have changes in their cognitive capacities later on,” Dr. Estrella says.

-The AAP recommends three steps to effectively disciplining a child:
+Try these three steps to effectively discipline your child:

 Dr. Estrella builds on those and other recommendations from the AAP with these additional tips: